Laeti-dev/P4_Credit-Scoring-Model/README.md

 data analysis, feature engineering, model optimization, interpretability.

 # Use the notebook in colab
-To use the notebook in colab, you need to load your csv in the /content directory
+To use the notebook in colab, you need to load your data csv file in the /content directory

 # Build the docker container
 ```bash